 Tax Deduction : Mortgage Interest Paid

-Mortgage interest paid to a lender is tax-deductible and, for some homeowners, can provide a large tax break -- especially in the early years of a home loan.
-This is because a standard mortgage amortization schedule is front-loaded with mortgage interest.
+Mortgage interest paid to a lender is tax-deductible and, for some homeowners, interest paid ca provide a large tax break -- especially in the early years of a home loan.
+This is because the standard mortgage amortization schedule is front-loaded with mortgage interest.

 At today's mortgage rates, annual interest payments on a 30-year loan term exceed annual principal payments until loan's 10th year.

 Mortgage interest tax deductions are extended to second mortgages, too.